 RFID technologies matter

 RFID technologies are not all the same.
-They differ from each other according to capacity, updatability and the foremost important; security.
-RFID technologies mostly deployed in access control are generally divided into low frequency (125 kHz) and higher frequency (13,56 MHz) Smart Card technologies.
+They differ according to capacity, update capability and foremost - security.
+Technologies found in access control are usually either low frequency (125 kHz) and higher frequency (13,56 MHz) Smart Card technologies.

-Low frequency applications are based on reading the RFID transponder’s unique serial number, UID.
-Smart Card technologies can store multiple amounts of data in transponders’ memory blocks and protect it with encryption.
-MIFARE® DESFire provides the most secure, practically unbreakable 128 bit encryptions.
+Low frequency technologies can usually only read an RFID transponder’s unique serial number, or UID.
+By contrast, Smart Card technologies let transponders store a lot of data and protect it with encryption.
+MIFARE® DESFire provides the most secure, essentially unbreakable, 128 bit ciphers.

-RFID technologies mostly applied in access control can be roughly divided into older UID technologies, based on reading a transponder’s unique serial number, and to more modern smart card technologies holding data in the transponders memory sectors, possibly secured by encryption.
-Encryption protects the card data from any hacking attempts and ensures it can be read only with a programmed reader for that transponder.
-A deployment’s security level can be enhanced by a personal pin code.
+Access control RFID technologies come in two types: older UID technologies, that read a transponder’s unique serial number; and more modern smart card technologies that hold data in the transponder's memory, often secured by encryption.
+Encryption both protects the data from hacking attempts and also ensures it can only be read with a reader programmed for that transponder.
+A site’s security level can also be enhanced by requiring personal pin codes.

-Smart card RFID technologies also allow more storage space for data which means you can utilize the transponder more effectively and in more versatile applications.
-For example, it is possible to combine access and payment.
-Some RFID applications also require the reader to be able to write new data in the transponder.
+Smart card technologies also provide more data storage, letting you utilize your transponders more effectively, in more versatile applications.
+For example, you can combine access and payment, or even write new data to a transponder.

 Open and closed technologies